lewisling/NesThermostat_old/README.md

 - Use SSH instead of php request to secure the connection and avoid externals attacks.
 - Add POJO management to parse Json from openweatherapp API to get weather for the first page
 - Use Timer to update all the IHM every 5 seconds
+- Upgrade theme with progressbar, new buttons etc.

 Note : The server will manage the heater to work around this temperature.